johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 Additional:
 ~~~
 Because the resolver uses strict mode (by querying for the SVCB record and
-validating the response) all data in the record may be used.
-In this case that
+validating the response) all data in the received SVCB record SHOULD be used.
-includes the negative transport for "do53" which will effectively turn off
+In this case that includes the negative signal "-do53", which will effectively turn off
 UDP/TCP use by the resolver for communicating with this particular authoritative
 nameserver.